Structure Formation in the Effective Field Theory of Holographic Dark Energy: Minimally holographic dark energy models

 with $\mathcal{H}_{GR}$ being the standard Hamiltonian constraint of GR, $\pi^{ij}$, $\pi_N$, $\pi^k$, $p^a$ and $p_\lambda$ are the momenta associated to $h_{ij}$, $N$, $N^k$, $\phi^a$ and $\lambda$ and $D_j$ is the covariant derivative with respect to the induced spatial metric $h_{ij}$.
 Further, we have used the gauge freedom to fix the temporal Goldstone boson $\varphi=\varphi(t)$ to be just a function of time so that

 Note, however, that we have not fixed the spatial Goldstone boson to keep the spatial diffeomorphism invariance.
-Therefore, $\pi^k$ and $\mathcal{H}_k$ are the usual six first class constraints, while $\pi_N$, $p_\lambda$ and $p_a$ are second class constraints which leads to 5 additional secondary constraints.
+Therefore, $\pi^k$ and $\mathcal{H}_k$ are the usual six first class constraints, while $\pi_N$, $p_\lambda$ and $p_a$, the momenta associated to $N$, $\lambda$ and $\phi_a$ are second class constraints which leads to 5 additional secondary constraints.
 Combined we have 6 first class and 10 second class constraints resulting in three degrees of freedom.